 TACOMA, Wash. — A Washington federal magistrate judge on July 25 dismissed a couple’s excessive force claims against tribal police officers at the request of the couple, who agreed that they should pursue their claims in tribal court (Robert Lewis, et al. v.
 United States, et al., No. 3:18-cv-05196, W.D.
 Wash., 2019 U.S. Dist.
 LEXIS 49937).

-WASHINGTON, D.C. — A couple have taken their slip-and-fall action against an Indian casino to the U.S. Supreme Court, arguing in a Jan.
-10 petition for a writ of certiorari that the 10th Circuit U.S. Court of Appeals’ holding that the Indian Gaming Regulatory Act (IGRA) does not authorize the transfer of jurisdiction to state courts for such tort claims conflicts with high court precedent (Harold McNeal, et ux. v.
+WASHINGTON, D.C. — The U.S. Supreme Court need not review a 10th Circuit U.S. Court of Appeals’ holding that the Indian Gaming Regulatory Act (IGRA) does not authorize the transfer of jurisdiction from tribal courts to state courts for tort claims arising from a gaming operation because of the limited nature of the ruling, a tribe and its casino business argue in a March 13 response brief (Harold McNeal, et ux. v.
 Navajo Nation, et al., 18-894, U.S. Sup., 2019 U.S. S. Ct.
-Briefs LEXIS 85).
+Briefs LEXIS 1010).

 WASHINGTON, D.C. — Alaska’s Nation River is not public land under the Alaska National Interest Lands Conservation Act (ANILCA) and is exempt, as is all other nonpublic land in the state’s national parks, from the usual regulatory authority of the National Park Service (NPS), a unanimous U.S. Supreme Court held March 26 (John Sturgeon v.
 Bert Frost, et al., No. 17-949, U.S. Sup., 2019 U.S. LEXIS 2294).